 Parents and carers may ask that a student should be wholly or partly withdrawn from Religious Education.
 Parents wishing to do so should contact the Principal to discuss this request as the School remains responsible for supervision and for ensuring that the request does not impact on a child’s attendance at school.
 As all subjects within the curriculum contribute to developing students spiritually, morally, socially and culturally there will be occasions when spontaneous enquiries made by students on religious matters arise in other areas of the curriculum.
 Circumstances will vary, but responses to such enquiries are unlikely to constitute Religious Education within the meaning of the legislation and a parent would not be able to insist on a child being withdrawn every time issues relating to religion and spiritual values were raised.

 Aesthetic and creative education will be provided through Art and Performing Arts (which includes Music/Nasheed and Drama lessons) at Key Stage 3.
-Art & Technology lessons will allow learners to explore and develop artistic learning and use Computer Aided Design and Computer Aided Manufacture (CADCAM) to explore design and technological learning through a study of materials, such as textiles.
-Students will also experience aspects of design and technology through a system control module in ICT lessons.
+Art & Textiles lessons will allow learners to explore and develop artistic learning and use Computer Aided Design and Computer Aided Manufacture (CADCAM) to explore design and technological learning through a study of materials, such as textiles.
 Year 11 students will also be able to study a GCSE in Art & Design.

 A GCSE in Physical Education will also be delivered as an optional course for Year 11 students.